All Episodes

 The automobile industry does exactly as they say.

-So now you've got uh Democrats and Pelosi and Harry Reid pushing for a quick passage of the auto industry bailout, although the chances are dwindling, according to the Times this morning, uh, for that to happen in the lame duck session.
+So now you've got Democrats and Pelosi and Harry Reid pushing for a quick passage of the auto industry bailout, although the chances are dwindling, according to the Times this morning, for that to happen in the lame duck session.

-But they want $50 billion in government backed loans to bail out an industry that's going through what?
+But they want $50 billion in government-backed loans to bail out an industry that's going through what?

 $25 billion a month?

-Twenty-five billion dollars won't last five months.
+$25 billion won't last five months.

-Fifty won't last ten.
+$50 won't last $10.

 But here's the quid pro quo, and it always happens with government bailouts.

-And by that I mean as long as you keep producing cars nobody wants, as long as you keep inflexible labor rules, as long as you have a cost structure that's not competitive worldwide, as long as you do all of the things that require a bailout, we'll keep bailing you out.
+And by that I mean, as long as you keep producing cars nobody wants, as long as you keep inflexible labor rules, as long as you have a cost structure that's not competitive worldwide, as long as you do all of the things that require a bailout, we'll keep bailing you out.

 Liberals love corporate subsidies.